 Memory keeper.
-Mostly music, some movies, series, video games.
+Mostly music and movies, plus some series and video games.
 Obscure darkness meets pop culture glow.

 EBM and futurepop from cyberpunk atmospheres to the dancefloor.